ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Answer

 There are many successful ASL instructors who don't voice in the classroom at all--ever.
-They have invested the time, energy, and resources necessary to provide effective no-voice instruction.
+We have invested the time and energy to develop the skills and resources necessary to provide effective no-voice instruction.

 "No-voice" instruction and "no-native-language" instruction are two different things.
 For example, writing the word "cheese" in English on the blackboard then demonstrating the sign CHEESE is not the same as holding up a block of cheese and signing, "CHEESE."

 Adult or young-adult second language learners already have a language foundation.
-To ignore that foundation-- or pretend it doesn't exist--is silly.
+To ignore that foundation -- or pretend it doesn't exist -- is silly and a waste of a good teaching tool.

-There are tradeoffs: Comfort level, frustration, drop out rates, skill level, etc.
+There are tradeoffs to any teaching approach: Comfort level, frustration, drop out rates, skill level, etc.

-Obviously it is not that cut and dried-- and there will much variation in every class--but the concept is clear.
-The more challenging you make a class, the fewer students that can handle it.
+The more challenging you make a class, the fewer students can handle it.
 A total no-voice class is more challenging than a voiced class.

 Plus, it is no fun when a student drops your class.